ayushbhowate1919/React_Movies_App/README.md

-Here's a solid description for your GitHub repository:

----

 # 🎬 React Movies App

 A sleek and modern **React Movies App** that lets you explore the latest and most popular movies with ease!